John Quiñones (politician)

+Education

 He received his Bachelor of Science degree from the University of Central Florida in 1988, and his Juris Doctor degree from St. Thomas University in Opa-locka in 1992.

+Political career

 Quiñones, who was elected in 2002, represented the 49th District of the state, which stretches between Osceola and Orange counties.
 On February 1, 2007 he resigned his seat in order to concentrate on a run for a newly created seat on the Osceola County Commission.
 His campaign was successful and he was reelected in 2010.

 In April 2012, he announced that he would be running for the Republican nomination to represent Florida's 9th congressional district in the United States House of Representatives.
 He came second in the primary with 7,514 votes (28.26%).
 Attorney Todd Long won the primary with 12,585 votes (47.33%), Julius A. Melendez came third with 3,983 votes (14.98%) and Mark Oxner came last with 2,510 votes (9.44%).
 Long went on to lose the general election to Democrat Alan Grayson in a landslide.

+Quiñones ran in the 2024 United States House of Representatives elections in Florida in Florida's 9th congressional district, occupied by incumbent Democratic Rep. Darren Soto.